scufengli/Team_18_Project_1/README.md

 *Team Members: Feng Li, Justin Concepcion, Cynthia Obielezie*

 ---
-Welcome to Game Ho'omana O Apalapala developed by Team 18 from TechWish Cohort II.
+Welcome to Game Ho'omana O Apalapala developed by Team 18 from TechWise Cohort II.
 In this readme file, we'll provide you with an overview of the game's key features, mechanics, and coding architecture.

 **Game Overview:**